Looking for Air Quality Testing near me in Edmonton?

-The quality of the air inside the home has a direct impact on the occupant’s health and well being (sometimes referred to as Sick Building Syndrome).
+The quality of the air inside the building has a direct impact on the occupant’s health and well being (sometimes referred to as Sick Building Syndrome).
 Many tests are done to determine air quality in a structure.
 We can help with: Monitoring Air Quality, Improving Air Quality, Minimizing Outdoor air pollutant impacts, Investigate Emissions such as dust, fumes and vapors

 - Air sampling

 - Ventilation assessments

 - Special parameters (volatile organic compounds, formaldehyde & radon)

 - Support with “Repair Order” | “Unfit for Human Habitation Order” | “Notice of Health Hazard”

 - Dusts and other particulates

 Some of the air pollutants Admirable Inspection Services tests for are asbestos, radon, lead paint, and Chinese drywall.

 Lead Paint – Lead-based paint was commonly used in homes built before 1980.
 Since then, scientists have found that even low levels of exposure to lead can be harmful to pregnant women and children’s health and development.
 Removing or disturbing paint as part of a renovation project may expose you and your family to lead.
 Before you begin renovations, consider an air quality inspection and paint chip sampling to minimize the health risks to you and your family.